facebookresearch/ParlAI/parlai/crowdsourcing/tasks/model_chat/README.md

 Set `mephisto.blueprint.model_opt_path` to specify a path to a YAML file listing all models to be chatted with, as well as the ParlAI flags for running each one.
 See `task_config/model_opts.yaml` for an example.

+Set `mephisto.blueprint.chat_data_folder` to the root folder that you want all results of HITs to be saved in: all results will be saved to a date folder (of format `2021_01_15`) within that root folder.

 ## Passing in task config files

 The following flags can be passed in to specify filepaths for overriding the text shown to the workers and the settings of the annotation categories.
 If they are not specified, the defaults in the `task_config/` folder will be used.